mbjurca/RT_GS2/README.md

 ## Installation

-Instructions for installation will be provided here.
+In order to create a working enviroment we provided a enviroment.yaml file

+'''
+conda create -f enviroment.yaml conda activate rtgs2
+'''

+The enviroment also has to have the dependences of the [Gaussian Splatting](https://github.com/graphdeco-inria/gaussian-splatting) model that we included.
+Mainly the diff-reserazier and knn packages to be build.
+Also addition some dependances for [AsymFormer](https://github.com/Fourier7754/AsymFormer), [PointTransformerV3](https://github.com/Pointcept/PointTransformerV3) might be needed.

 ## Data

-Our experiments were conducted on three different datasets: Replica (TEXTTEXTTEXT: CAN YOU ADD THE LINK TO THE REPO THAT YOU USED?), [ScanNet](http://www.scan-net.org/), and [ScanNet++](https://kaldir.vc.in.tum.de/scannetpp/documentation).
+Our experiments were conducted on three different datasets: [Replica](https://github.com/facebookresearch/Replica-Dataset) replica processed dataset can be also found from the following link from Semantic-Nerf implementation [Replica Data](https://www.dropbox.com/scl/fo/puh6djua6ewgs0afsswmz/AGudMbll0n0v_iADmqrrRds?rlkey=ep5495umv628y2sk8hvnh8msc&e=1&dl=0), [ScanNet](http://www.scan-net.org/), and [ScanNet++](https://kaldir.vc.in.tum.de/scannetpp/documentation).
 The data can be downloaded using the aforementioned links.

 The directories for each dataset have to be organized in the following way: